-The process of negotiated learning typically begins with the admission process. (see the Admissions Policy)
+The process of negotiated learning typically begins with the admission process (see the Admissions Policy).

 NB.
-On occasion RB Cambridge may admit an 'over-age' student.
-This may be because s/he has missed a significant part of their secondary education, or simply that the commissioning agent believes that RB provision is the best matched to the student's needs (that student will inevitably be studying at KS4).
+On occasion RBET Norfolk may admit an 'over-age' student.
+This may be because they have missed a significant part of their secondary education, or simply that the commissioning agent believes that RB provision is the most appropriate that is available - that student will inevitably be studying at KS4.
 In such cases the individualised nature of the provision will enable the Centre to respond to identified needs.
-In addition to the curriculum (which will include the opportunity to cover missed learning at KS3 or 4), an 'overage' student will have access to:
+In addition to the curriculum (which will include the opportunity to cover missed learning at KS3 or 4), an 'over-age' student will have access to: